programmfabrik/coffeescript-ui/docs/base/common.md

 ## isEmpty\(obj\)

 Returns true if obj is empty.
-An object is empty, if it is null or "".
+An object is empty, if it is null, "", false, [], or {}.

 ## isTrue\(obj\)